Moving Abroad Checklist: What to Do When Moving Country

 - Your local council for council tax purposes.

-- Benefits office if you’re claiming benefits, such as child tax credit or working tax credit.
+- Benefits office if you’re claiming benefits (you need to notify the Department of Work and Pensions or DWP), such as child tax credit or working tax credit.

 - The electoral commission so that you can continue to vote while living abroad.